 All wires must be sized per NEC (National Electrical Code) or CEC (Canadian Electrical Code) and local codes.
-Use Electrical Data table MCA (minimum circuit amps) and MOCP (maximum over current protection) to correctly size the wires and the disconnect fuse or breakers respectively.
+See the rating plate and/ or the installation instructions of the compatible outdoor unit for MCA (minimum circuit amps) and MOCP (maximum over current protection) to correctly size the wires and the disconnect fuse or breakers respectively.